KSAW-LD: History

 In 1985, KIVI established K27AO, a 100-watt channel 27 translator, to serve viewers in the Magic Valley.
 In June 1989, this translator was upgraded to 1,000 watts on channel 68 as K68CO.
 That same year, KKVI channel 35 began operating as a semi-satellite of KPVI in Pocatello, creating a full-power ABC affiliate in the Twin Falls area.
 Beginning on January 1, 1990, KKVI held syndication exclusivity priority over KIVI on Twin Falls cable systems for ABC programs the two stations aired at the same time.
 The next year, King Videocable, the main cable system in the Twin Falls market, moved KIVI from its channel 6 position to share channel 30 with the Home Shopping Network and placed KKVI on channel 6.

 In 1995, an affiliation switch hit the Pocatello–Idaho Falls market.
 KIFI-TV affiliated with ABC, and KPVI became an NBC affiliate.
 NBC was already seen in Twin Falls by way of KTFT, a low-power semi-satellite of KTVB in Boise.
 KKVI, which had already been a secondary Fox outlet, then became the market's Fox affiliate in January 1996; at that time, KIVI returned to full-time carriage on Twin Falls cable systems.
 On August 28, 1996, K68CO became KSAW-LP, at which time it also began airing separate commercials from KIVI.

 In 2000, with the phasing out of channels 60 to 69 from television use, KSAW moved to channel 52.
 The phasing out of channels 52 to 59 forced KSAW to move again to channel 51.

 On July 30, 2014, it was announced that the E. W. Scripps Company would acquire Journal Communications in an all-stock transaction.
 The combined firm will retain their broadcast properties, including KSAW, and spin off their print assets as Journal Media Group.
 The FCC approved the deal on December 12, 2014.
 It was approved by shareholders on March 11, 2015.
 It closed on April 1.
 Afterwards, Scripps made the decision to drop all usage of channel 51 from KSAW-LD, opting to use the same channel 6 branding as KIVI-TV; its virtual channel was also changed from 51 to 6.

+KSAW's second subchannel became "Twin Falls 6" in October 2023, as Scripps acquired local rights to air the Vegas Golden Knights.